W3SRotterdam/uORM/README.md

 }
 </pre>

-Here you see a document type containing a Title and a Highlight that is multiple media picker.
+Here's a document type containing a Title and a Highlight that is multiple media picker.
 In the object you see that properties back.
 By adding a attribute [W3S.UmbracoMedia] the uORM knows that it needs to find the relation in the media.
 If you have a single picker (no multiple) just remove the List&lt;BannerModel&gt; and add BannerModel.
 This is also possible with [W3S.UmbracoContent], same principe!

 The last item in the object are NewsDetail items that need to be displayed on the homepage.
 [W3S.UmbracoDescendants("NewsDetail", 1)] finds all the descendants with the document type "NewsDetail" from ancestorofself(1).
 It's that easy!

+These are the diffent attributes

+* [W3S.UmbracoMedia] find the comma separeted values in media;
+* [W3S.UmbracoContent] find the comma separeted values in content;
+* [W3S.NoUmbraco] do nothing with this attribute;
+* [W3S.UmbracoLink] this is a related link object (need to be converted from JSON to object);
+* [W3S.UmbracoDescendants(String contentTypeAlias)] find all the descendants from current node with a specifiek document type alias;
+* [W3S.UmbracoDescendants(String contentTypeAlias, Int32 ancestorOrSelf)] find all the descendants from a ancestor or self with a specifiek document type alias.

 ##More then only load the object?
-If you don't have a simple object to be filled but still want to use the dependency injection.
-Also included!
-Just override the load functions like this:
+If you want more then a object to be loaded you have to override the load functions like this:

 <pre>
 public class HomePageModel : uModel&lt;HomePageModel&gt; {